Chaotic-Mess/My-Code-/Personal Projects/Websites/BankingWebsite/README.md

 # LUNA Banking Website

-A futuristic banking website with quantum-themed design, AI features, and light/dark mode support.
+A futuristic banking website with quantum-themed design, (Mock) AI features, and light/dark mode support.

+## Lore?
+Motto: “We don’t own your money.
+You do.”
+The world’s first hybrid banking system — staffed by both humans and AI.
+It operates on fairness algorithms designed to balance institutional and personal gain.
+Low-interest, high-approval loans; immediate account generation; special programs for students, elders, and new families.
+To the public, it’s a bank.
+To economists, it’s a paradox: a financial empire that refuses to exploit.

 ## Project Structure